-GENERAL EDUCATION STUDENT LEARNING OUTCOMES:

-Area Institutional Definition Institutional SLO CONTENT Content is knowledge of the concepts, principles, terminology and methodologies used within the discipline.
-Students demonstrate competence in the terminology, concepts, methodologies and theories used within the discipline.
+GENERAL EDUCATION STUDENT LEARNING OUTCOMES: Area Institutional Definition Institutional SLO CONTENT Content is knowledge of the concepts, principles, terminology and methodologies used within the discipline.
 COMMUNICATION Students communicate knowledge, ideas, and reasoning clearly and effectively in written or oral forms appropriate to the discipline.
-CRITICAL THINKING , Students analyze information carefully and logically from multiple perspectives, using discipline specific methods, and develop reasoned solutions to problems.
+CRITICAL THINKING Critical thinking is characterized by the comprehensive analysis of issues, ideas, and evidence before accepting or formulating an opinion or conclusion. logically from multiple perspectives, using PHYSICAL SCIENCE GENERAL EDUCATION PROGRAM OBJECTIVES: